graphpaperpress/Sell-Media/readme.txt

 The Password Protection option is located in the Publish box when editing a Sell Media item.
 Click the Visibility - Public - Edit link, select Password Protected, type in a password and click Save.

-= How do I hide a collection? =
+= How do I password protect a collection? =

-Click Sell Media -> Collections -> Click "Edit" next to the Collection you want to hide, check the checkbox "Hide" click save.
+Click Sell Media -> Collections -> Click "Edit" next to the Collection you want to hide, fill in the "Password" click update.

 = How do I hide a collection from being listed on archive pages? =